astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 **The Reality**: AI tools are transforming scientific computing.
 You'll work in an AI-integrated environment throughout your career.

 **The Challenge**: Research reveals both risks and opportunities.
 Over-reliance impairs learning (Bastani et al., 2024), while strategic use accelerates understanding (Kasneci et al., 2023; Bitzenbauer, 2023; Ting & O'Briain, 2025).
-HOW you engage matters—passive consumption atrophies skills, active collaboration enhances capability.
+HOW you engage matters — passive consumption atrophies skills, active collaboration enhances capability.

 **Our Approach**: Develop core competencies through productive struggle, then use AI strategically to amplify performance.